abhishekkushwahaa/BulbDB/README.md

 ## Roadmap

+BulbDB is an evolving project.
+Here are key milestones we are working on:

+- ✅ Initial implementation of B+Tree storage
-- [ ] Implement SQL Parser
+- 🔜 SQL Parser for advanced queries
-- [ ] Enhance Query Optimizer
+- 🔜 Query Optimizer enhancements
-- [ ] Add Transaction Support
+- 🔜 ACID Transaction Support
-- [ ] Improve Storage Engine
+- 🔜 Performance tuning and scalability improvements

 ## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests.
+We welcome contributions from the community!
+Feel free to **submit issues, feature requests, or pull requests** to help improve BulbDB.

+### How to Contribute:

+1. Fork the repository and create a new branch.
+2. Implement your changes with clear commit messages.
+3. Submit a pull request with a detailed description.

 ## License

-MIT License.
-See [LICENSE](LICENSE) for details.
+BulbDB is released under the **MIT License**.
+See [LICENSE](LICENSE) for more details.

+---

+🚀 **Stay connected!** Join our community on **[Discord](https://discord.gg/m9wE84YGJH)** and follow updates on **[LinkedIn](https://linkedin.com/in/abhishekkushwahaa)** & **[X](https://x.com/AbhishekKushwaa)**.